 Now that it’s autumn, the squirrels are setting up their homes for the winter.
 You definitely want to make sure it isn’t in your attic!
-Not, not, not a good thing!
+No, no, not a good thing!
 (Damp insulation doesn’t insulate, wires can get chewed, things get soiled, yuck, no good.)
 So I have an article to share with you: “Something’s living in the ceiling — maybe squirrels, maybe not” —in The Washington Post.
 The upshot is, a company licensed for wildlife control can banish whatever is up there.
 More and more companies are specializing in human removal and release.
-You can just as easily release them on your own property, only with reinforcement against them regaining entry.
+And you can just as easily release them on your own property, only with reinforcement against them regaining entry to your attic.

 Not that squirrels in the attic (a link with DIYs on humanely removing them) has ever been a problem for me (they’ve never gotten in).
 My novel solution is actually providing them housing.
 I do it for them seasonally.
 I have a new DIY called Make a Squirrel Cabin Out of Wine Crate that’ll get you started, and it’s rather an easy effort, too.